 is expected to continue thanks to strong domestic and foreign

 The economic recovery is also having an increasingly positive

 impact on the labour market.
 Unemployment is continuing its

-1991 settling at 2.976 million.
-A more buoyant job market will help
+downward trend and a more buoyant job market will help to

 The future course of the European crisis of confidence and of